Montana Court Records

 The Montana Court System is structured in a vertical three-tier system.
 Apart from the topmost tier, each of the other tiers comprises courts with the same class or related jurisdiction.
 As such, the court system is classified into the Specialty Courts, the Courts of Limited Jurisdiction, the State District Courts, and the Montana Supreme Court.

-#1.
-Specialty Courts
+1. Specialty Courts

 Montana Specialty Courts are courts set up to hear and try specific cases.
-These courts were set up because of the frequency of the cases that concern them, most especially because of the citizens’ demands of quick judgments.
+These courts were set up because of the frequency of the cases that concern them, most especially because of the citizens’ demands for quick judgments.
 There are four major specialty courts in Montana.

 I. Drug Treatment Courts